hosua/chip8/README.md

 # Issues
 opcode test looks like it works, but it shows OK opcodes when they aren't implemented yet too.

-Keyboard input not yet implemented
+Keyboard input isn't working perfectly yet, but it's much better now.

+**This is still a work in progress**

 # How to use